aws/aws-eks-best-practices/content/security/docs/pods.md

 ## Recommendations

 ### Restrict the containers that can run as privileged
 As mentioned, containers that run as privileged inherit all of the Linux capabilities assigned to root on the host.
 Seldom do containers need these types of privileges to function properly.
 You can reject pods with containers configured to run as privileged by creating a [pod security policy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/).
-You can think of a pod security policy as a set requirements that pods have to meet before they can be created.
+You can think of a pod security policy as a set of requirements that pods have to meet before they can be created.
 If you elect to use pod security policies, you will need to create a role binding that allows service accounts to read your pod security policies.

 When you provision an EKS cluster, a pod security policy called `eks.privileged` is automatically created.
 The manifest for that policy appears below: